tannerbohn/tannerbohn.github.io/linksaver.markdown

 - For some behaviors, a single nerve cell does act as a dictator, triggering an entire set of movements via the electrical signals it uses to send messages.

-- But these dictator cells arent the whole story.
-Crayfish can trigger a tail-flip another way too  via another small set of neurons that effectively act as an oligarchy.
+- But these dictator cells aren’t the whole story.
+Crayfish can trigger a tail-flip another way too – via another small set of neurons that effectively act as an oligarchy.

-- For many other behaviors, however, nervous systems make decisions through something like Sherringtons million-fold democracy.
+- For many other behaviors, however, nervous systems make decisions through something like Sherrington’s “million-fold democracy.”

 - Unlike countries, however, nervous systems can implement multiple forms of government simultaneously.
 A neuronal dictatorship can coexist with an oligarchy or democracy.
 The dictator, acting fastest, may trigger the onset of a behavior while other neurons fine-tune the ensuing movements.